csteach441/csteach441.github.io/bibliography.md

   * Tyldesley, D.A. *Employing usability engineering in the development of office products.* Computer Journal, Vol. 31.
 No. 5, PP. 431-436.
 1988.
 -->

+###### Week 12 - 7th April 2016

+  * Card, S.K., Moran, T.P. and Newell, A. *The psychology of human-computer interaction.* Lawrence Erlbaum Associates.
+1983.
+  * Cooper, A. et al. *About Face 3: The essentials of interaction design.* Wiley.
+2007.

 ###### Week 11 - 31st March 2016

   * Robinson, W.L. *Conscious competency - the mark of a competent instructor.* Personnel Journal, 53.
 PP. 538-9.
 1974.